gsonntag/bruinbite/backend/scraper/README.md

 print(full_data['bruin-plate']['BREAKFAST']['Harvest'])
 ['Chayote, Tri-Tip & Egg Bowl', 'Scrambled Eggs', 'Scrambled Egg Whites', 'Vegan Scrambled Eggs', 'Roasted Red Breakfast Potato Wedges']
 ```

-## Known Bugs

-* Dining halls such as The Drey store their data under a single div called "breakfastmenu" which is misleading, because the actual text of that div is "Lunch / Dinner."
-We will have to address that dynamically
-* Food trucks require a special parsing due to different page layout
-* For some reason the scraper freezes when trying to scrape multiple pages, and appears to only unfreeze when you scroll down manually.
-This is an easy fix, but we should investigate if this is truly the root cause